SirMrManuel0/SirMrManuel0/README.md

 ## Current Focus 🔍

-I'm currently focusing on honing my Python skills and gradually learning Rust, C#, and Java.
+I'm currently focusing on honing my Python skills and gradually learning Java (and Rust).
 I believe in the power of continuous learning and enjoy tackling projects that push my boundaries.

 ## Connect with Me 🌐